How Predictive Maintenance Prevents Offshore Equipment Failures

 Predictive maintenance shifts offshore operations from reactive maintenance toward proactive asset reliability management.
 By relying on real asset condition data rather than fixed schedules, companies can improve safety, reduce downtime, and achieve more disciplined asset management.

-Author: Jen Megah Bremanda S
+Author : Jen Megah Bremanda Sembiring

 Discover more insights